AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/paginated-loading-assets.md

 ### Select path dialog

-- Each folder node loads its 50 sub folders, with a **Load more** appended when more assets exist.
+- Each folder node loads its 50 sub folders, with a **Load more** appended when more folders exist.

   ![pagiantion for select path dialog](images/select-path-pagination.png){width="650"}